 Steel (C Scale) Approximate Hardness Conversion Numbers for Non-Austenitic Steels.
 Rockwell Hardness Number C Scale, 150 Kgf (HRC) Vickers Hardness Number (HV)

 The Rockwell test of hardness HRc refers to the Rockwell Scale of Hardness, part C. The Rockwell scale is widely used by metallurgists to define just how hard a piece of steel is: the higher the number, the harder the steel.
-A particular metal's rating is important to the knife maker because a harder steel will hold an edge better than a softer , best a588 grade a steel plate
+A particular metal's rating is important to the knife maker because a harder steel will hold an edge better than a softer , best s420nh steel

 Generally, knives are described as having an HRC rating of X. HR stands for the Rockwell Scale of Hardness, and the C represents part C of the scale.
 The Rockwell Scale is used to determine the hardness of a material, and part C specifically refers to steel.
 The hardness of a steel is determined by the heat treatment of the blade.